Huegoxaga/notes/virtualization/virtualbox.md

 - Can communicate with other Guest OSes which also configure as Host-only
 - Use `Host Network Manager` to craete a host network, then use it in the network setting for the VM
   - For mac, run `sudo "/Library/Application Support/VirtualBox/LaunchDaemons/VirtualBoxStartup.sh" restart` and grant the permission needed in the system preference

+## Trouble Shooting

+- Run `VirtualBox` with `sudo virtualbox` to grant root access for `VirtualBox` if it can't mount device from the Host Machine